crf8472/libarcstk/BUILD.md

 ## Building the library

-We presuppose you have downloaded and unpacked or git-cloned libarcs to a folder named ``libarcs``.
+We presuppose you have downloaded and unpacked or git-cloned libarcstk to a folder named ``libarcstk``.
 Then do:

-	$ cd libarcs         # your libarcs root folder where README.md resides
+	$ cd libarcstk         # your libarcstk root folder where README.md resides
 	$ mkdir build && cd build  # create build folder for out-of-source-build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..   # configure build type
 	$ cmake --build .    # perform the actual build
 	$ sudo make install  # installs to /usr/local

-This will just install libarcs with all optimizations and without debug-symbols and tests.
+This will just install libarcstk with all optimizations and without debug-symbols and tests.

 We describe the build configuration for the following profiles:
-- User (read: a developer who uses libarcs in her project)
+- User (read: a developer who uses libarcstk in her project)
 - Contributing developer (who wants to debug and test)
-- Package maintainer (who intends to package libarcs for some target system).
+- Package maintainer (who intends to package libarcstk for some target system).

 ### Users

-You intend to install libarcs on your system, say, as a dependency for your own project.
-You just want libarcs to be available along with its headers and not getting in your way:
+You intend to install libarcstk on your system, say, as a dependency for your own project.
+You just want libarcstk to be available along with its headers and not getting in your way:

 	$ cmake -DCMAKE_BUILD_TYPE=Release ..